wamdy/ConvertOneNote2MarkDown/README.md

 ### Error: `Exception calling "Publish" with "4" argument(s): "The remote procedure call failed.
 (Exception from HRESULT: 0x800706BE)`

+Cause 1: OneNote is not open during the conversion.

+Solution 1: Open OneNote and keep it open during the conversion.

-Cause: Page content bug.
+Cause 2: : Page content bug.

-Solution: Create a new section, copy pages into it, run the script again.
+Solution 2: Create a new section, copy pages into it, run the script again.
 See [case](https://github.com/theohbrothers/ConvertOneNote2MarkDown/issues/112#issuecomment-986947168).

 ### Error: `Exception 0x80042006`